-Objective for 2016 Take appropriate enforcement action where breaches of Objective for 2010 regulation in supervised entities are discovered.
+Objective for 2016 Take appropriate enforcement action where breaches of regulation in supervised entities are discovered.

 ESMA has the power to take appropriate enforcement action where it discovers a breach of regulation in its supervised entities.
 These actions may range from the issuance of public notices to the withdrawal of registration and imposition of fines.
-Therefore ESMA maintains an Independent Investigation Officer function that is required in enforcement cases.
+Therefore ESMA maintains an

+Independent Investigation Officer function that is required in enforcement cases.
 ESMA's Board of Supervisors also requires legal advice on its execution of these powers.

-Activity budget €1,337,452 Activity staff 9 FTE ---------------------------- ----------------------
+Activity budget €1,683,802 Activity staff 11 FTE ----------------- ------------ ---------------- --------